 9) TF_CLI_CONFIG_FILE

-which configures per-user settings for CLI behaviors, which apply across all Terraform working directories.
+Used to specify the location of the Terraform CLI configuration file.
+This is a file specified as .terraformrc or terraform.rc which configures per-user settings for CLI behaviors that apply across all Terraform working directories.

 export TF_CLI_CONFIG_FILE=”./mydirectory/.terraformrc-custom”